getodk/docs/docs/central-users.rst

 Central currently defines three Project-level Roles:

 - **Project Managers** can perform any action on their assigned Project
-- **Project Viewers** only see created Forms and Submissions within the Project they are assigned to, and cannot edit anything
+- **Project Viewers** only see created Forms, Submissions, and Entities within the Project they are assigned to, and cannot edit anything
 - **Data Collectors** may see the list of all Forms in the Project, and retrieve basic information about them, but may only create new Submissions.
 They cannot see any Submissions.
 This Role is similar to :ref:`App Users <central-users-app-overview>` except that Data Collectors always see every Form in a Project and only use Web Forms.

 .. note::